sadduca/Ecommerce-Sales-Analytics-in-Brazil/README.md

 - End-to-end ETL process using SQL Server.
 - Creation of an analytical dataset from normalized transactional tables.
 - Business metric design (revenue, AOV, shipping contribution).
-- Interactive and dynamic dashboard development in Power BI.
+- Executive dashboard development in Power BI.
+- Identification and quantification of a category classification gap impacting revenue analysis.
 - Simulation of a real-world BI workflow from database to executive reporting.

 ---